paulomenon/paulomenon.github.io/_posts/2050-01-22-welcome-page.markdown

 Paulo has over 20 years of experience in IT.
 He began his career programming in Java before popular frameworks like Hibernate emerged.
 His journey started in Brazil as a JBoss consultant, working as a contractor for Red Hat and its partners.
 After some time, he moved to the UK, continuing as a consultant for Red Hat UK, again as a contractor/partner, for another three years.
 Paulo then joined Red Hat as a permanent employee in 2015.

-Currently, Paulo works as a Principal Consultant and Architect, where he has the flexibility to contribute to both architecture design for cloud application development, DevOps, GitOps, automation, and integration.
-He is also hands-on in delivering application modernization, cloud-native solutions, and cloud architecture and development.
+Paulo, a hands-on Senior Architect and former Principal Consultant, now contributes to architecture design for App modernisation, cloud applications migration, DevOps, GitOps, MLOps, Automation, and Integration.
+He also actively participates in delivering solutions to Kubernetes.

 ## Giveback to the community